University of Toronto St. George: Western portion

 The western portion of the campus includes everything west of St. George Street, the campus's namesake.
 Major faculties based in this area include the Faculty of Arts and Science, Rotman School of Management, and the John H. Daniels Faculty of Architecture, Landscape, and Design.
 Colleges in this area, bounded by Spadina Avenue to the west and College Street to the south, include New College.

-Robarts Library

 Robarts Library is the largest library in the University of Toronto Libraries system and the largest academic library building in Canada.
 It is located along St. George Street.

-Sidney Smith Hall

 Sidney Smith Hall is the central building of the Faculty of Arts and Science, the largest division of the university, which provides the majority of undergraduate education at the St. George campus.

-Northern campus
+Northern portion

 This area includes colleges such as Trinity College, Woodsworth College, and Innis College, as well as the Munk School of Global Affairs and Public Policy, Ontario Institute for Studies in Education (OISE), and Factor Inwentash School of Social Work.